 - 1. Ensure all structures are designed and built to the appropriate standards and have the appropriate means of working at height systems fitted; - 2.
-Establish and maintain suitable exclusion zones underneath any working at height activities, where possible, to protect workers from falling objects; - 3.
-Ensure all Workers working at height are trained and competent in the use of all working at height and rescue systems in place; - 4.
-Provide Workers with a suitable work-positioning device; also ensure the connectors on positioning systems are compatible with the tower components to which they are attached; - 5.
-Ensure that hoisting equipment is properly rated and maintained and that hoist operators are properly trained; - 6.
-When working at height, fit all tools and equipment with a lanyard, where possible, and use capture netting if practicable; - 7.
+Establish and maintain suitable exclusion zones and maintain underneath any working at height activities, where possible, to protect workers from falling objects; - 3.
+Ensure all Workers working at height are trained and competent in the use of all working at height and rescue systems in place; - Provide Workers with a suitable work-positioning device; also ensure the connectors on positioning systems are compatible with the tower components to which they are attached; - 5.
+Ensure that hoisting equipment is properly rated and maintained and that hoist operators are properly trained;

+- 6. When working at height, all tools and equipment should be fitted with a lanyard, where possible, and capture netting should be used if practicable; - 7.
 Remove signs and other obstructions from poles or structures prior to undertaking work; - 8.
-Use an approved tool bag for raising or lowering tools or materials to workers on elevated structures; - 9.
-Avoid conducting tower installation or maintenance work during poor weather conditions and especially where there is a risk of lightning strikes; - Place an emergency plan detailing the methods to be used to rescue operatives should they become stranded or incapacitated while at height; and - 11.
+Use an approved tool bag for raising or lowering tools or materials to workers on elevated structures; - Avoid conducting tower installation or maintenance work during poor weather conditions and especially where there is a risk of lightning strikes; - 10.
+Place an emergency rescue plan detailing the methods to be used to rescue operatives should they become stranded or incapacitated while at height; and - 11.
 Use required PPE while working at height as protection from falling objects in accordance with Section III.A.2 hereof.